Gita Ramaswamy

-Gita Ramaswamy is an Indian social activist and writer.
+Gita Ramaswamy (born 1953) is an Indian social activist and writer.

+Early life

+Gita Ramaswamy was born in 1953 to K.H.
+Ramaswamy (Kizhakemadam Harihara Ramaswamy) and Lakshmi Ramaswami in Sholapur, Maharashtra, India.
+She was the fourth of five daughters.
+She began her education in Bombay at the Convent of Jesus and Mary School.
+However, her family moved to Madras when she was nine years old, and stayed there till she was fifteen.
+In Madras, she studied at the Rosary Matriculation School in Santhome till she was fourteen.

 Career

 Ramaswamy became a grass-roots organizer and activist for women's rights and the rights of the poor while a student.
 She co-founded the Hyderabad Book Trust, a non-profit Telugu publishing collective.
 She has published books in both English and Telugu, as the sole author of India Stinking (2005), and as co-author of Taking Charge of Our Bodies (2004), On Their Own (2005), and The Oxford India Anthology of Telugu Dalit Writing (2016).

 She has also translated Devulapalli Krishnamurthi’s autobiography Ooru, Vaada, Batuku into English as Life in Anantharam (2016).
 She also published an anthology of Gauri Lankesh’s writings in Telugu.